Maddious/RiTA-DiscordBot/README.md

 Install nodejs from https://nodejs.org/en/

 #### 4. Run and start the bot
 Run `npm install -g gulp` in your console to install gulp.
-Build the bot code using `npm build` and run the bot with `node src/bot.js`.
+Build the bot code using `npm run-script build` and run the bot with `npm run-script start`.

 #### 5. Invite your bot to your server and configure it!
 * Replace the CLIENTID string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8